CMB spectral distortions as solutions to the Boltzmann equations: Boltzmann equation

 \subsection{Perturbative expansions}

-Now we integrate the terms with respect to $\mathbf n'$ and take the Legendre coefficients. (\ref{appen_legen_gattai}) is useful for converting $(\mathbf n\cdot \mathbf n')$ into combinations of $(\mathbf {\hat v}\cdot \mathbf n')$ and $(\mathbf {\hat v}\cdot \mathbf n)$.
-In this section, we ignore the vector and tensor sector for simplicity, and rewrite the physical momenta by using the comoving momenta.
+Next, we integrate the above terms with respect to $\mathbf n'$ and take the harmonic or Legendre coefficients. (\ref{appen_legen_gattai}) is useful for converting $(\mathbf n\cdot \mathbf n')$ into combinations of $\mathbf n'$ and $\mathbf n$~\footnote{In the previous versions of this paper, we wrongly treated the angular dependence of the perturbations.
+The expansion in terms of Legendre polynomial is not possible for the products of perturbations since cosines of Fourier momenta in convolutions are not defined uniquely, and hence we need to expand them by spherical harmonics.}.
+In this section, we ignore the vector and tensor sector for simplicity and rewrite the physical momenta by using the comoving one.
 Here we consider the following perturbative expansion:

 and replace the bulk velocity as $\mathbf v\to \mathbf v^{(1)}+\mathbf v^{(2)}+\mathbf v^{(3)}$.\\